-GoDaddy is right up there with the best website builders available.
-While the company is more known for its domain registration and web hosting, the current GoDaddy website builder is quite new, and extra features are being added almost weekly, with advanced tools and management options available.
+GoDaddy (opens in new tab) is right up there among the platforms vying to be the best website builder (opens in new tab).
+While the company is more known for its domain registration (opens in new tab) and web hosting (opens in new tab), the current GoDaddy website builder is quite new, and extra features are being added almost weekly, with advanced tools and management options available.

 GoDaddy review: Snapshot